-|Shapes||Corona, Lancero/Panatela, Lonsdale, Robusto, Toro|
+|Shapes||Corona, Lancero/Panatela, Pyramid, Robusto, Toro|

 Big Willy Style....

 From the vintage Cuban-esque bands to the cabinet style box, Herrera Esteli screams Cuba.
 And the glue sealing the whole thing together is the blend.
 Oh-so-creamy, yet highly representative of Cuban cigars of old.
 It's got some oomph, but the flavors are delivered in such a velvety fashion the power is beautifully masked.
 Crisp, clean notes of spices, cedar, cream, and roasted nuts are the backbone, as occasional hints of white pepper and semi-sweet vanilla weave masterfully throughout.
 Initial puffs foreshadow a medium-bodied profile, but the slow burn begins to unveil a different story, as it inches toward a medium to full-bodied crescendo.
-If the Liga series is a cup of black coffee, Herrera Esteli is without a doubt the with cream option.
+If the Liga Privada series is a cup of black coffee, Herrera Esteli is without a doubt the "with cream" option.
 A handmade of the highest caliber, Herrera Esteli is going to turn some heads.

 In addition to multiple 93-ratings, Herrera Esteli received a well-deserved 94-rating as well as Top 25 honors for 2014, #8 overall.
 The panel noted: "medium body, with notes of spice—both earthy and sweet—and a long, long finish."

 NOTE: Herrera Esteli recently received a packaging update and is now called Herrera Esteli Habano.
 Check out the new packaging here.

 |Filler||Kentucky Fire-Cured, Nicaraguan, United States|